Breast-feeding vs. formula-feeding: What's best?

-Breast-feeding is the optimal way to feed a newborn.
+Breast-feeding is the recommended way to feed a newborn.
 Depending on the circumstances, however, various factors might lead you to consider formula-feeding.
-Here, Jay Hoecker, M.D., an emeritus pediatrics specialist at Mayo Clinic, Rochester, Minn., answers important questions about breast-feeding and formula-feeding.
+Here, Jay Hoecker, M.D., an emeritus pediatrics specialist at Mayo Clinic, Rochester, Minnesota, answers important questions about breast-feeding and formula-feeding.

 How long should I breast-feed my baby?

 The American Academy of Pediatrics recommends exclusive breast-feeding for the first six months after birth — and breast-feeding in combination with solid foods until at least age 1.
 Extended breast-feeding is recommended as long as you and your baby wish to continue.

 Breast milk contains the right balance of nutrients for your baby and boosts your baby's immune system.
 It's considered the gold standard for infant nutrition.